What we do

 Some of our group are in full time employment and have to fit in all their 'cat work' after a full day at work.
 Fostering on its own is very demanding on volunteers' time as sometimes cats in care become almost a 24 hour task, depending on the age and health of the kittens/cats.
 Some kittens have to be hand reared.
 This means feeding kittens every 2/3 hours during the day and during the night too.
 Fundraising too takes up a lot of time as this usually takes place at a weekend.
 Most volunteers do so to help the many stray and abandoned cats and kittens who through no fault of their own come into our care.
 Some are just thrown out, some folks move away from the area and just leave the cats to fend for themselves others just get fed up having a cat that they want to give them up.

 It is often perceived that because of our name, Cats Protection, every Branch is a large one with lots of space to house stray and abandoned cats.
-Our Group is a very small one consisting of 7 people, three of whom are fosterers, each with a double pen in their gardens.
+Our Group is a very small one consisting of 7 people, four of whom are fosterers, each with a double pen in their gardens.
 This is the only accommodation we have to house stray and abandoned cats/kittens.
 It is very difficult, therefore, to take in every cat we are approached about.
 Sometimes because of the nature of the medical problems or behaviour problems some cats may have, we can have a cat in our care for many months.

 We are often approached by owners of cats who wish to give them up, for a number of various reasons.
 As stated above, we do not have the accommodation to take in owned cats.
 Sometimes the only thing we can offer is for the owner to send us a photograph of their cat and we can advertise the cats on our website.
 We also suggest that the owners advertise their cats in the local vet etc. We have to try and give priority to stray and abandoned cats/kittens.